python-diamond/Diamond/README.md

 =====

 If you've installed diamond via a package, the configuration file is /etc/diamond/diamond.cfg.
-By default, diamond will push to a graphite server host "diamond".
+By default, diamond will push to a graphite server host "graphite".
 You should probably change this to point to your own graphite server.

 Other configuration should not be necessary.